 Perhaps we can aim for balance.
 A place where everyone’s needs and comforts and creative endeavors are nourished and the earth can regenerate in balance.
 At the very least, we as parents can work to make the playing field more even for our adult children.
 So that once again, the self-made common man or woman can have a fair chance in the world.
 And this time let's include everyone people of color, people from over the wall, people who look or act in some way different from what we know.

 If we can build that world for our kids then we don’t need to stress out about whether the right pre-school will get our child into Harvard Law/ Medical/ Business school and thus onto the one, the only, path to a life without homelessness and despair.
 We can let our kids be kids again.

 If this sounds revolutionary, well, maybe it kinda is.
 But the voices are out there.
 Economists, business people, environmentalists, and…parents… are looking to change the very goals and structures by which we run our lives and world.

-The Agricultural Revolution, Industrial Revolution, the Sexual Revolution, and the Civil Rights Movement all dramatically changed the structure of society.
+The Agricultural Revolution, Industrial Revolution, the Sexual Revolution, and the Civil Rights Movement each dramatically changed the structure of society.
 They brought new goals, new hopes, and new dreams to people across this nation and around the world.

 Whatever it will be, it’s our job to build it for our children.